 The Republic of Korea and Japan are close neighboring countries with a rich tradition of exchanges and cooperation, and are important partners that share similar values and interests.
 The Korean Government has adopted a two-track approach in its relations with Japan, continuing cooperation in strategic and mutually beneficial fields such as the North Korean nuclear issue, economy and culture while taking a firm stance on history issues.

-As of 2020, the trade volume between the ROK and Japan amounted to $71.1 billion and people-to-people exchanges reached 0.9 million.
+As of 2021, the trade volume between the ROK and Japan amounted to $84.7 billion

 In the face of enhanced nuclear weapons and missile threats from North Korea that reached unprecedented levels, progress was made also in the field of defense cooperation.
 In November 2016, the two countries signed an agreement on the protection of classified military information.
 The agreement will enhance both countries’ abilities to deal with North Korea’s nuclear weapons and missile threats, and contribute to ROK-US-Japan trilateral cooperation.

 With regard to the Dokdo issue, however, the Korean Government has dealt firmly and resolutely with any claims made by the Japanese Government denying Korean sovereignty over the islets, which have been an integral part of Korean territory historically, geographically, and under international law.
 It is the basic position of the Korean Government that ROK-Japan relations should be based on a correct understanding of history.

 Issue of the Victims of ‘Comfort Women’ by the Japanese Imperial Army during the Second World War